pt11-word-find/front-end/README.md

 # Word Find - A PT11 Production

 This is an app made by Lambda students in WEBPT11 during the long break for COVID19.
+By the pure initiative of Michael Harms, educational visionary.

 Product Vision Doc: https://docs.google.com/document/d/1qoqYxp_V7QGBOPShpJqxEj2Q_UX_3eth359xCa4kLaM/edit?usp=sharing